-Around the edge are seats, huge pebbles and lighting columns that also incorporate the windbreaks which are used at big events, making a versatile space that’s popular with everyone and enjoyed all year round.
+Around the edge are seats, huge pebbles to sit on and lighting columns (on the left of the above photo and right, below).
+These are the frames for the windbreaks which are used at big events, making a versatile space that’s popular with everyone and enjoyed all year round.

-This new modern building (on the right in the photo below), clad in twinkling gold tiles, stands against the sea and is the home to the Visit Blackpool Tourist Information Centre.
+This new modern building is clad in twinkling gold tiles.
+It stands against the sea and is the home to the Visit Blackpool Tourist Information Centre.

-Upstairs is the wedding chapel where you can get married looking at the Tower through one window and breathtaking views of the beach through another.
+Upstairs is the Wedding Chapel where you can get married looking at the Tower through the window at the top left of the tram.
+There are breathtaking views of the beach through the front windows.

 The rest of the building is The Beach House, a seafront cafe restaurant.